willvivi/fuel/Readme.md

 ### Updating dependencies

-- Install your new dependency running `npm install` as usual, then run `dc build` from the root of the repository
+- Install your new dependency running `npm install` as usual, then run `docker-compose build` from the root of the repository

 Server will run on `localhost` on port `3000`.